 Related: How to Get an Entry-Level Remote Job

 You can also search for photos directly from the site, copy the embed code and insert it to your blog.
 This helps you save time as the code will have all the necessary attribution to the image’s creator.

 GoodFreePhotos is a free photo site run by photographer Yinan Chen.
 There are over thousands of unique photos on the site of landmarks and scenic views.
 Photos can viewed by location and if you need a photo from a specific location, simply email them and they might just have something in their gallery for you.

 ISO Republic features images from photographer Tom Eversley.
 The site currently has 1,000 images published and is continuously growing with more images being added daily by its contributors and Tom himself.
 All images on the site are high-resolution and they can be used for both personal and commercial purposes.

 All images are for free while premium photo packs are available at $15 each.
 More information on premium photo packs here.

 Magdeleine is named after the curator of the site.
-What makes it unique from other free stock photo sites is that it allows you to search free images by color, category, or license.
+What makes it unique from other best stock photo sites is that it allows you to search free images by color, category, or license.
 Each photo is accompanied by a simple description indicating whether the image can be used freely or it requires attribution.

 Million Eyez is a community-driven photo gallery where media consumers and photographers can connect, curate, and rate photos.
 You can curate your own collection of photos from the site based on different topics like “layers and textures”, “food”, “mountains”, “people playing games on their phone”, and more.
 You can get as broad or as specific as you want.
 You can even rate photos based on the feelings it evoked from you.
 Wordz vary from beautiful, creative, artistic, to heartbreaking, impactful, and masterpiece.